 Spread Betting Trading Strategies

-Next we will look at Range Trading, which inverts the logic of trend following strategies.
-Here, support and resistance levels are identified (previous levels where buyers and sellers have entered into the market) and traders base position entries on the assumption that these levels are significant in market psychology and will continue to hold in the future.
-These traders will set “buy” positions when prices are approaching support and “sell” entries when prices approach resistance.
-Many new traders use this strategy because it allows for easy stop loss placement.
-Stop losses are usually placed just outside of the trading range, as a break of these levels would signal that the range is no longer valid.
+Next we will look at range trading, which inverts the logic of trend-based strategies.
+Here, support and resistance levels are identified (previous levels where buyers and sellers have entered the market) and traders base position entries on the assumption that these levels are significant in market psychology and will continue to hold in the future.
+These traders will set buy positions when prices are approaching support and sell entries when prices approach resistance.
+Many new traders use this strategy because it allows for easy stop-loss placement.
+Stops are usually placed just outside of the trading range, as a break of these levels would signal that the range is no longer valid.

-The last Spread Betting strategy that we will look at is News Trading.
-This strategy is different from the others we have described (which rely heavily on technical analysis) and require an understanding of macro economic data and an accurate interpretation of news headlines.
+The last spread betting strategy we will look at is news trading.
+This strategy is different from the others we have described (which rely heavily on technical analysis) as it requires an understanding of macroeconomic data and an accurate interpretation of news headlines.
 This interpretation can sometimes be difficult (as there are many instances where market opinion is divided on an issue) but given that price activity is often dictated by an economic data release or positive/negative news headlines, this form of trading can prove to be highly profitable and easy to forecast.
-Examples of news events can be seen when corporations release a quarterly earnings report, countries release government data (such as GDP or inflation figures), or when a geopolitical event is seen having an impact on market activity.
-Traders must remember, however, to research the impact of macro economic indicators as this is the only way to forecast the market response to different types of news stories.

 Examples of key news events are the release of quarterly earnings reports by corporations or government data such as GDP or inflation figures, or when a geopolitical event is seen having an impact on market activity.
 Traders must remember, however, to research the impact of macroeconomic indicators as this is the only way to forecast the market response to different types of news story.

 Many spread betting strategies are out there